Isakin Drabbad: Furloughs and name change

 Isakin wrote, "I have paid money for you to do your job.
 I, Isakin Jonsson, want to change my surname from Jonsson to the newly formed surname Drabbad," emphasizing the latter in capital letters.
 He continued, "Make sure and do your damn job because I won't give in and let this go until I get my way.
 You're messing with the wrong guy."

 The name change was ultimately approved, but the angry letter influenced a situation in early 2017 when Drabbad's doctor applied for a three-day furlough for him along with a relative.
 The prosecutor objected to the application, stating in a submission to the administrative court that "In connection with an examination at the National Swedish Patent and Registration Office, he has acted very inappropriately and threateningly towards an administrator".
 The prosecutor further noted that Drabbad "still exhibits an aggressive and abnormal behavior when someone goes against him."

 Both the administrative court and the Administrative Court of Appeal in Jönköping rejected Drabbad's furlough application.
-The chief medical officer at Karsudden Hospital near Katrineholm had considered him to have completed treatment, stating that he no longer had a psychotic diagnosis and was in the process of being discharged.
+The chief medical officer at the Karsudden Regional Hospital near Katrineholm had considered him to have completed treatment, stating that he no longer had a psychotic diagnosis and was in the process of being discharged.
 However, in the administrative court, the chief doctor was supported by an expert who testified that Drabbad had been treated and had already received many "exempt benefits."
 This expert also believed that the risk of recidivism for serious crime was low and that the prosecutor placed "too much emphasis on historical matters".
 However, both courts ultimately rejected the furlough application.

 In the spring of 2017, a decision was made for Drabbad to continue receiving care, and he was denied non-institutional psychiatric treatment.
 Drabbad believed he had completed his medical treatment and wanted it to end.
 His request was first rejected by the administrative court and then, in April 2017, by the administrative court of appeals.
 According to both the chief medical officer and the prosecutor, Drabbad still suffered from a mental disorder, and there was a risk he might relapse into criminal behaviour.